mui/base-ui/docs/data/base/getting-started/usage/usage.md

 ## Shared props

-Base components are self-supporting and fully functional in isolation.
+Base UI components are self-supporting and fully functional in isolation.

 Each component has its own unique API, but all _non-utility_ components accept the following shared props: